Land run

 A land run or land rush was an event in which previously restricted land of the United States was opened to homestead on a first-arrival basis.
 Lands were opened and sold first-come or by bid, or won by lottery, or by means other than a run.
-The settlers, no matter how they acquired occupancy, purchased the land from the United States Land Office.
-For former Indian lands, the Land Office distributed the sales funds to the various tribal entities, according to previously negotiated terms.
+The settlers, no matter how they acquired occupancy, purchased the land from the United States General Land Office.
+For Reservation Indian lands, the Land Office distributed the sales funds to the various tribal entities, according to previously negotiated terms.
 The Oklahoma Land Rush of 1889 was the most prominent of the land runs while the Land Run of 1893 was the largest.
 The opening of the former Kickapoo area in 1895 was the last use of a land run in the present area of Oklahoma.

 In Oklahoma

 After years of raids—led by the leaders of the Boomers activist movement such as David L. Payne—into the central area of what would become the U.S. state of Oklahoma, Congress finally agreed to open what was dubbed the Unassigned Lands.
 Seven land runs in all took place in Oklahoma, beginning with the initial and most famous Land Rush of April 22, 1889, which gave rise to the terms "Eighty-Niner" (a veteran of that run) and "Sooner."
 That area led to today's Canadian, Cleveland, Kingfisher, Logan, Oklahoma, and Payne counties of Oklahoma.

 The nearly two million acres of land opened up to white settlement was located in Indian Territory, a large area that once encompassed much of modern-day Oklahoma.
 The Indian Removal Act of 1830 eventually led to the Trail of Tears.
 Creek and Seminole tribes were granted area known before the Land Run as the Unassigned Lands.
 Some American Indian tribes signed a treaty of alliance with the Confederacy in 1861.
 Initially considered unsuitable for white colonization, Indian Territory was thought to be an ideal place to relocate Native Americans who were removed from their traditional lands to make way for white settlement.
 The relocations began in 1817, and by the 1880s, Indian Territory was a new home to a variety of tribes, including the Chickasaw, Choctaw, Cherokee, Creek, Cheyenne, Comanche, and Apache.